 This is then compared with the turnover test period discussed above.

-What records do I need to keep to show how I calculated GST turnover for the 2020 turnover test period?
+What records do I need to keep to show how I calculated my projected GST turnover for the 2020 turnover test period?

 You will need to keep evidence and sufficient records to demonstrate how you calculated your projected GST turnover during the 2020 turnover test period and show how you took reasonable steps in making that calculation.